Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: Phase Diagram

 \section{Phase Diagram}

-We now discuss the phase transition properties of strongly-interacting matter enclosed in a cylindrical boundary, with or without rotation.
+We now discuss the phase transition properties of strongly interacting matter enclosed in a cylindrical boundary, with or without rotation.
 For brevity, we will only consider the logarithmic potential~\eqref{eq_L_Polyakov} for the Polyakov loop in what follows.

 We first remark that the effects of the boundary and/or of the rotation manifest themselves only through the fermionic contributions to the saddle-point equations.
 On one hand, we anticipate that a reduced volume (low radius $R$) will lead to a suppression of the fermionic contributions, due to the additional mass gap introduced by the transverse momentum quantization.
 Thus, the presence of the boundary produces an effect of delaying chiral restoration.
 Deconfinement also takes place at higher temperatures compared to the case without boundaries, up to the point where the temperature approaches that of the pure glue system, $T_0$.
 Since the Polyakov potential $V_L$ is not affected by either boundary or rotation, the deconfinement transition, in the absence of fermionic contributions, occurs as in the pure glue system described in Sec.~\ref{sec:PLSM:Polyakov}, namely as a first-order transition at $T = T_0$.
 When the radius increases, the gap due to the boundary becomes smaller and we can expect to recover the thermodynamics of the unbounded system.